FelipeAndrioli/VulkanApplication/README.md

 - [x] Single Buffer for Vertices and Indices
 - [x] Single Buffer for uniforms
 - [x] Empty Scene
 - [ ] Send Array of Materials to Shader
 	- [x] Send Array of Textures to Shader
+	- [ ] Send one array of textures/material and the index to be used per material
 - [ ] Default models
 	- [ ] Plane
 	- [ ] Cube